PRESS DIGEST- Financial Times - June 19

-June 19 The following are the top stories in the Financial Times.
+June 19 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines